ian-mutai0/Titanic-Survival-Projetc/README.md

-# Titanic-Survival-Project
-# Spambase Dataset
+# Titanic Survival and Spambase Datasets
 This week's project requires us to implement a K-nearest neighbor (kNN) classifier  and a Naive Bayes classifier.
 Once we conduct the experiments, we will calculate the resulting metrics:

 # Experimental Procedure: